KoalaHealth/baby-black-box-blog/_posts/parents/2023-07-14-getting-your-body-ready-for-a-baby.md

 excerpt: "Pregnancy is like a marathon race - you need to prepare before and thoughtfully run for the long road."
 ---

-Carrying a baby is a natural thing.
+Carrying a baby is natural.
 Like magic, most of the time your body knows what to do on its own.
 For example, it knows to release hormones like *relaxin* to relax your muscles, joints, and ligments during pregnancy.
 But, as the *host* of another human, I found it important to try and help my body through the process.
 Thank you doctor google.
 I was terrified of the horror stories I had read about online from pregnant and postpartum mothers.
 So, as part of my prenatal process, I tried to focus on 7 factors (I know more than my normal list but they all have a key point, I promise)  to be totally transparent.
 I failed at most of these sections throughout parts of my pregnancy journey, but I never gave up - that is key!

 1. **Supplements** -  Find a prenatal and calcium supplement you like and your body is okay with.
 Start taking them right away and stay on them through the pregnancy.